Disclaimer

 - System configuration varies.

-might be the primary store, or logs might also be written to/var/log
+journaldmight be the primary store, or logs might also be written to/var/log. - Terminal A: Check if the

-message went to a text file. - Examine authentication logs:
+loggermessage went to a text file. - Examine authentication logs:

 - Examine kernel logs: